DataBiosphere/toil/docs/running/amazon.rst

 .. todo:: This section doesn't really make a lot of sense to me (jesse) In fact this whole page needs to be redone or deleted, but I can't quite figure out how...

-The native Toil provisioner is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster without any external dependencies.
+The Toil provisioner is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster.

-Getting started with the native provisioner is simple:
+Getting started with the provisioner is simple:

 #.
 Make sure you have Toil installed with the AWS extras.
 For detailed instructions see :ref:`extras`.